Maine State Route 35

 State Route 35 (SR 35) runs the course of western Maine, from Kennebunk to Bethel.
-It passes through Oxford, Cumberland and York, Cumberland, and Oxford counties.
+It passes through York, Cumberland, and Oxford counties.
 It is known in its lower sections for both its unusually windy course as well as its notoriously poor paving, as a result of winter frost heaves.
 Its northern section leads to the famous ski resort, Sunday River.
 The route crosses the Presumpscot River and a well-preserved section of the Cumberland and Oxford Canal approximately 1 mi west of U.S. Route 302 (US 302) in North Windham.